 2. Voted #1 Place to Live in the U.S.: New Hampshire was ranked the number one state to live in for overall quality of life from the average size of home to the amount of shops and restaurants.
 The ranking even considers things such as amusement parks and children living in safe and supportive neighbourhoods.
 As well, Maine was tied with California for the best high schools in the nation with 22 percent achieving a gold or silver rating.
+Here you can find high standard cleaning business franchise for sale.
 And as far as top cities to live, Portland, ME wins for best quality of living boasting low crime, high income growth and plenty of culture.
 It also has more small businesses per capita than any other city which ranked it 6th on the list of best cities for young professionals to live.

 3. More Time Living, Less Time Driving: If you live in Boston than it is no surprise to hear that your city has one of the top “extreme” commutes.
 In fact Boston made the top ten list for worst commutes in all of the cities in the U.S. You spend 14.7 percent longer stuck in traffic than the nation’s average and it also takes an average of close to 30 minutes.
 One of the major issues is Interstate 93 which has three of the 50 worst corridors in the country, check out north dallas maid service.
 In Maine and New Hampshire there is no such thing as commuting with the average drive to work hovering at around 20 minutes.
 That’s actually almost two hours of your life back per week.

 4. Nice Place to Visit, Nicer Place to Live: You know you love spending your vacations in New Hampshire and Maine.
 These states are not just picturesque and charming with plenty to see and do; they are also idyllic settings for living.
 The beauty that attracts tourists can be enjoyed as part of your everyday life from outstanding restaurants to having some of the most popular hiking and biking trails in the world right outside your door.